-Fig. 1.
-Demand growth and peak-to-average demand of electricity in the US or electricity is cheap - thereby gradually lowering the internal temperature of the floors and walls through diffusion.
+An energy storage alternative to batteries which requires no capital expense is the use of thermostat programming to store thermal energy in interior surfaces such as floors and walls a strategy which has been validated experimentally [8], [9]; in-silico for office building in [10], [11]; and for residential buildings in [12].
+In this approach interior mass acts as a thermal energy storage system where charging occurs by lowering interior temperatures when loads are light or electricity is cheap - thereby gradually lowering the internal temperature of the floors and walls through diffusion.
 Then, later in the day, when demand peaks, one allows the interior temperature to rise.
-However, because of the latency of thermal diffusion, the thermal mass will continue to absorb heat for some time - thereby reducing load on the HVAC system.
+However, because of the latency of thermal diffusion, the thermal mass will continue to absorb heat for some time thereby reducing load on the HVAC system.
 Thermal storage strategies such as this have been studied for some time, the most well-known of which is pre-cooling [13], [14].
 Note, however, that ad-hoc strategies such as pre-cooling may not significantly affect demand charges.
-This is because if the building has a small thermal mass to size ratio, under a pre-cooling strategy, the thermal energy stored in the structure will have depleted by the end of day when demand peaks typically occur.
+This is because if the building has a small thermal mass to size ratio, under a precooling strategy, the thermal energy stored in the structure will have depleted by the end of day when demand peaks typically occur.

-In this paper, we use a partial-differential equation (PDE) model of thermal diffusion to create an algorithm which determines the thermostat settings which minimize the electricity bill for a consumer with both TOU and demand charges.
+In this paper, we use a Partial-Differential Equation (PDE) model of thermal diffusion to create an algorithm which determines the thermostat settings which minimize the electricity bill for a consumer with both TOU and demand charges.
 These settings are based on: a range of acceptable interior temperatures (comfort zone); prediction data for exterior temperature; and estimates of building's thermal properties.
 We pose the optimal thermostat programming for HVAC as a constrained dynamic optimization problem and present a Dynamic Programming (DP) algorithm which is guaranteed to converge to the solution.
-This yields temperature set-points which minimize the monthly electricity bill consisting of on-peak, off-peak and demand costs to the residential customer.
+This yields temperature set-points which minimize the monthly electricity bill consisting of onpeak, off-peak and demand costs to the residential customer.
 Note that this result is unique in three ways.
 First, it uses a PDE model to accurately capture the latency of the thermal diffusion process - as opposed to simplified battery models (linear ordinary differential equations) [12], [15].
 Modeling the latency of thermal diffusion is significant in that energy which is stored deep inside the mass must diffuse to the surface before it is available for use in reducing electricity consumption.
 Several efforts have been made in recent years to capture this effect, including the use of electric circuit models and the concept of deep and shallow mass in [13] and the use of a PDE model in [16].
 Note, however, that the latter work did not consider the problem of optimizing demand charges.